 The Seattle area has seen record high temperatures over the past few days.
 Thick smoke blankets the area, turning the sun and moon to an eerie blood red hue while ash floats down like snow (witnessed first-hand) coating cars, roads and anything else unfortunate enough to be outside.

 The fires racing across multiple states are devastating.
 Hundreds of thousands of acres are already lost, with much more to be destroyed as the blazes continue.
 Air quality is at dangerous levels throughout the region.
 Continued record high temperatures add to the issue, making it more difficult for firefighters and first responders to do their jobs, and more dangerous and uncomfortable for residents likely locked inside their (mostly) un-air-conditioned homes, trying to avoid the choking air.
-Whether it’s the floods and damage from hurricanes or the wildfires, the nation struggles, clenched in the grip of catastrophe.We value your comments!
-Please weigh in on our comment section below.
+Whether it’s the floods and damage from hurricanes or the wildfires, the nation struggles, clenched in the grip of catastrophe.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com